 Types of caregiving

-This happens when a decision is made by the Family Court that a child cannot be cared for by their own family.
-Permanent care, which has previously been known as Home for Life, involves a legal process to enable you to be a child’s permanent caregiver.
+Permanent care happens when the Family Court makes a decision that a child cannot be cared for by their parent or usual caregiver.
+Permanent care, previously been known as Home for Life, involves a legal process to enable you to be a child’s permanent caregiver.

 We work with birthparents who may be considering placing their child for adoption, and families wanting to adopt a child.
 We encourage an ongoing connection with the child’s birth family and their culture.